 So I was honestly surprised to learn that for almost that long, the strip has been produced by Tom Wilson, Jr., son of Ziggy’s creator.
 And I was saddened to learn of the heartbreaking trip Wilson has been on for the last two decades.
 The story begins first with his dad’s illness in the early ‘90s, forcing Tom Jr. to step in on the strip, then picking up steam with his beautiful wife Susan’s diagnosis of breast cancer and followed by seven years of ultimately futile treatment.

 Wilson tells his story in a new book, Zig-Zagging: Loving Madly, Losing Badly… How Ziggy Saved My Life.

-TOM WILSON Jr. audio excerpt: “She was a preacher’s daughter.
+TOM WILSON Jr. podcast excerpt: “She was a preacher’s daughter.
 I felt, ‘How could somebody who loved God so much and who fought so hard and was such an angel–how he could take away this from us?’
 More than a loss of faith, it was more an anger at God.”